counterfactual/monorepo/README.md

 lerna bootstrap --hoist
 ```

-The build environment expects a ganache instance to be running in the background so run:
+The build environment expects a ganache instance to be running in the background so in a separate terminal run:

 ```shell
 yarn ganache
 ```

-To build, run:
+To build all the packages, run:

 ```shell
 yarn build